Deal alert! Northwest, our favorite company, is forming

 How to file a No Tax Due Report & Public Information Report

-All Texas LLCs must file a Franchise Tax Report and a Public Information Report every year for their “annual report”.
+Every Texas LLC must file a Franchise Tax Report and a Public Information Report every year for their “annual report”.

 These must be filed in order to keep your LLC in good standing with the state of Texas.